ksnortum/spot-music/README.md

 After downloading or cloning the applications, `cd` into the directory with `pom.xml` in it.
 This should be just beneath the top directory.
 Issue this Maven command:

+    mvn package

+You only need to do this once.
+Then after that, issue the command:

     mvn exec:java

 The application should startup.
 You can also run this from your favorite IDE.